Sokrkose/Continous-Implicit-Authentication-for-Smartphone-Applications/README.md

-# A combined kNN-SVM confidence-based algorithm for Continuous Implicit Authentication used in Smartphone Applications
+# A combined kNN-SVM confidence-based algorithm for Continuous Implicit Authentication in Smartphone Applications

 "Abstract — Due to the dramatic increase in popularity of smart-phones in the past decade, the need for sophisticated patterns that provide user authentication and security of sensitive information is growing.
 Towards this goal, a variety of biometrics has been applied in the past few years, such as user password, face recognition or fingerprint in order to access the device.
 In this work we propose a different approach.
 A continuous implicit authentication model that recognizes the authenticated user in real time, while using their device, through their swiping behavior.
 To meet this target, a one-class kNN-SVM confidence-based model was created and tested in a quite representative dataset which consists of 975 different users."